-We will continue to inspect unoccupied homes under construction, exterior work, and new industrial, institutional, and commercial tenant fit-ups subject to the following protocol.
+We will continue to inspect unoccupied homes under construction, and the list of construction projects deemed essential under the Emergency Management and Civil Protection Act (EMCPA) and its Regulations, as amended subject to the following protocol.

 Prior to scheduling an Inspection, the Inspector shall confirm that no persons are in the area other than the Site Supervisor, and that the two-metre "physical distancing" will be respected during the Inspection.
 This confirmation shall be received both in advance of scheduling the Inspection, and again on site, prior to undertaking the Inspection.
 Should an Inspector encounter a situation he/she is uncomfortable with, the Inspector shall remove himself/herself from the site and contact the CBO or acting CBO for further guidance.